xdusil/link-prediction-tool/README.md

 - **[cereal](https://uscilab.github.io/cereal/)** (>= 1.3)
   *Used internally by mlpack; the required version depends on your mlpack version.*

+### Platform Support
+This application is primarily designed for Linux/Unix-like systems.

 ### Tested Versions
 The application was tested using the following versions:
 - CMake 3.18.3